 Voting in England, Scotland or Wales

 You can arrange:

 If you’re abroad on election day you need to make arrangements in advance.
-Apply to vote by proxy if the election is less than 2 weeks away and you have not made arrangements yet.
+Apply to vote by proxy if the election or referendum is less than 2 weeks away and you have not made arrangements yet.

 Your postal ballot will be sent to the address you’ve chosen no earlier than 16 days before the election.
 You need to return your ballot before 10pm on polling day.

 There’s a different process to apply to vote by post or proxy if you live in Northern Ireland and will be abroad temporarily on election day.